sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

     PAL-Cloud-OPS team which provides individual
     PCF (PAS) credentials like following:

-    Hi <Your name>, welcome to Mad Hatter.
+    Hi <Your name>, welcome to Ford.
 The below information will be useful throughout the course to access materials and infrastructure.
 View discussion
-    about your course in #bostonma-jan-2020-cnd.
+    about your course in #dearborn-feb-2020-cnd.

-       Cohort ID: 349803460
+       Cohort ID: 349803521
        PCF Foundation API:  api.sys.evans.pal.pivotal.io
        PCF Org: <your own PCF org>
        PCF Username: <your own email address>
        PCF Password: <your own pcf password>